nadaaelmokdem/Tabibi/README.md

 * **Cancellation Policies**: Unpaid appointments are cleaned up by a backend background worker (`PendingAppointmentCleanupService`) if not paid within 15 minutes.

 ### 3. Consultation Delivery Channels
-* **SignalR Real-Time Chat**: Live messaging directly in the web app, allowing doctors and patients to exchange advice and clinical records.
+* **SignalR Real-Time Chat**: Live messaging directly in the web app, active for a flexible **7-day duration**.
+Since chat sessions operate asynchronously over a week, they bypass scheduling slot conflicts, allowing patients to easily exchange advice and clinical records with their doctor.
-* **WebRTC Video Consultations**: Real-time peer-to-peer audio and video streaming powered by a custom SignalR signaling gateway and `peerjs`.
-High-definition video with in-call chat panels and mute/video toggle features.
+* **WebRTC Video Consultations (MiroTalk P2P)**: High-definition, real-time peer-to-peer video and audio consultations powered by **MiroTalk P2P**.
+Video slots are fixed to **30-minute sessions** (featuring a 5-minute remaining warning banner and automatic backend session completion).
+Features include device toggle controls and in-lobby chat syncing.

 ### 4. Admin Verification & Doctor Security Log
 * **Doctor Approvals**: Newly registered doctors cannot accept bookings until they submit verification materials (Medical License, National ID) and are approved by an administrator.